Rushabh33/BufferBeats/README.md

+Currently it's more like BufferSignal....
+Red when starting
+Yellow icon when ChatGPT is generating a response Green icon when ChatGPT is finished generating

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.